David Wecht

-David Norman Wecht (born May 20, 1962) is an American attorney and jurist, who has served as an associate justice of the Supreme Court of Pennsylvania since 2016.
+David Norman Wecht (born May 20, 1962) is an American attorney and jurist, who has served as a justice of the Supreme Court of Pennsylvania since 2016.
 Prior to his election in 2015, Wecht had served as a judge of the Superior Court of Pennsylvania.

 Early life and education

 He was born in Baltimore, Maryland, on May 20, 1962.
-Wecht is the son of Cyril Wecht, a nationally-recognized pathologist and former Allegheny County medical examiner, known for famously disagreeing with the single-bullet theory in the assassination of President John F. Kennedy.
+Wecht is the son of Cyril Wecht, a nationally-recognized pathologist and longtime Allegheny County Medical Examiner, known for famously disagreeing with the single-bullet theory in the assassination of President John F. Kennedy.
 His mother spent the first six years of her life living under Nazi occupation in Norway.

 Wecht graduated from the Shady Side Academy in 1980.
 He then attended Yale College, where he was elected to the Phi Beta Kappa Society and graduated with the distinction summa cum laude for his studies in history and political science in 1984.
 Wecht then attended Yale Law School where he served on the Yale Law Journal and graduated in 1987.
-He clerked for federal judge George MacKinnon in Washington, D.C. and worked as an associate at Williams & Connolly.
+He clerked for federal judge George MacKinnon in Washington, D.C., and worked as an associate at Williams & Connolly.